 Testing

+Mechanical Systems

 The following section is to ensure that all the subsystems are properly integrated such as the mechanical changes with the electrical and computer interfaces.
-After performing the following tests all specifications and requirements detailed by Power Grid Engineering should be met.
+After performing the following tests, all specifications and requirements detailed by Power Grid Engineering should be met.

-Mechanical Systems

-The mechanical system test consists of the motion test plan.

-Motion Test Plan
+Linear Motion Test Plan

 The motion test plan has three phases.
 The first phase of testing is to verify the electric vehicle conversion, and the second phase of testing is to verify that the different modes of operation maintain the same driving ability as phase one testing.
 Also, to verify the overall design according to all initial designs and any design changes as a result of phase one testing.
 Phase three will verify that power steering and brakes are enabled and functioning properly.